g-leech/argmin-gravitas/pages/phd.md

 <ol>
     <!-- 1 -->
     <li class="footnote" id="fn:1">
-        Laurence made me change the official title to "Modern Scientific Workflow" to save face but you and I both know what the real title is. <a href="#fn:1" id="fnref:1">1</a>
+        Laurence made me change the official title to "Modern Scientific Workflow" to save face but you and I both know what the real title is.
     </li>

 </ol>